arthurcadore/capacita-dns/README.md

-# capacitaDNS
+# DNS Server Application with Docker

 ### Author: Arthur Cadore M. Barcella
 ### Network Training Analyst at Intelbras

-This project utilizes Docker Containers to host DNS server (BIND9).
+This project provides a lightweight and portable solution to deploy a DNS server using Docker containers (BIND9).

+---
 Follow the steps below to set up and run the application after pulling the latest changes from this respository.

 Prerequisites